Skip to content

 Yonex BG66 Ultimax — Lively Repulsion

-Thin gauge, fast rebound.
-Excellent for fast swing speeds and stick smashes.
+Thin gauge, explosive rebound.
+The go-to for fast swing speeds and stick smashes that need instant pop.

 Shop BG66 Ultimax